What Is a POS System? A Complete Guide to Point of Sale

 Running an eCommerce business often means you have your hand in a number of tasks ranging from inventory management to marketing, to preparing monthly sales reports.
-An advanced POS system can save you time—especially if you have both an online store and a brick-and-mortar location—while giving you the opportunity to grow your business.
+An advanced POS system can save you time—especially if you have both an online store and a brick-and-mortar location—while giving small business owners the opportunity to grow.

 The meaning behind the term: point of sale (POS)

 A point of sale, or point of purchase (POP), refers to the ‘point’ where a customer makes a purchase and the payment is processed.
 The point of sale can occur when customers approach your store counter, arrive at an online checkout, or pick an item from your booth at a pop-up location or festival.

 Essentially, each time a customer buys a product or service, they’re completing a point of sale transaction.
 This is the moment when you officially make a sale.
 A digital or printed receipt is created, and you ship or hand your customer the items they’ve just bought.

 In the past, a 'POS system' used to refer to the cash register at a store.
 Today, modern POS systems are entirely digital, which means you can check out a customer wherever you are.

 Simply put, a POS system calculates the price of an item, including any sales tax, and then updates your inventory count to show that the item has sold.
 However, advanced POS systems go well beyond this to serve as the central hub of a business that handles many essential tasks: sales, inventory and customer management, reporting, price adjustments and so much more.

 Keep in mind, there are many kinds of systems out there.
 Understanding what a POS system is—its software and hardware components, as well as what it’s capable of—will help you make an informed buying decision that meets your specific needs.